vishalcloudyuga/dcos-docs/1.9/overview/concepts.md

 ### <a name="dcos-package-manager"></a>Package Manager

-The DC/OS package manager ([Cosmos](https://github.com/dcos/cosmos)) is a component that manages installing and uninstalling packages on a DC/OS cluster.
+The [DC/OS Package Manager (Cosmos)(https://github.com/dcos/cosmos)) is a component that manages installing and uninstalling packages on a DC/OS cluster.

-- The DC/OS GUI and DC/OS CLI act as clients to interact with the DC/OS package manager.
+- The DC/OS GUI and DC/OS CLI act as clients to interact with the DC/OS Package Manager.
-- The [DC/OS package manager API](https://github.com/dcos/cosmos) allows programmatic interaction.
+- The [DC/OS Package Manager API](https://github.com/dcos/cosmos) allows programmatic interaction.

 ### <a name="dcos-package-registry"></a>Package Registry

 A DC/OS package registry is a repository of DC/OS packages.

-- The [DC/OS package manager](#dcos-package-manager) may be configured to install packages from one or more package registries.
+- The [DC/OS Package Manager](#dcos-package-manager) may be configured to install packages from one or more package registries.

 ### <a name="mesosphere-universe"></a>Mesosphere Universe